adamrobbie/soup_and_nutz/README.md

 Soup & Nutz is a comprehensive financial planning application designed to help individuals and families gain complete visibility into their financial health through detailed asset tracking, debt management, and strategic financial planning.

+I called it Soup & Nuts because I like both things and I went with a weird naming convention to mess with the AI's honestly.

 ## Project Goals

 ### Primary Objectives